fbpx

 Querying is unlike anything I’ve experienced in any other industry: it’s guided by unspoken rules.
 Everyone has slightly different ideas of what those rules are, and newbies can be left completely oblivious.

 I’ll cover some basic guidelines for tricky situations that come up when you’re querying.
-These guidelines come from talking to other querying writers, and partly from seeing querying from the other side, via my internship with agent Carrie Pestritto (though she hasn’t seen this post, so these are my views, not hers!).
+These guidelines come from my own querying journey, mentoring querying writers, and working with agent Carrie Pestritto (though these are my views, not hers!).

 Read the rest of this entry »